graphery/graphane/README.md

 ## Authors and acknowledgment

-This project is created by Graphery.
+The initial version has been created by Graphery.
 Thanks to collaborators and friends for their support and help.
 If you have any questions or need support, feel free to reach out.

 ## Contributing